 Her passion for children is why she served on the board of directors for ChildNet, which manages the child welfare system in Broward and Palm Beach counties and protects abused, abandoned and neglected children.

 Liz also serves on the Advisory Board for AVDA, which promotes violence-free relationships and social change by offering alternative choices to end violence and domestic abuse.
 She previously served on the board of directors.

 Liz also served for 10-years as a board member of the H.O.P.E.
 Project, which provided low-cost mammography to the underserved and uninsured women of Palm Beach and Martin counties.

 Her awards have been many.
-Liz was nominated for a 2013 Women in Leadership Award by Executive Women of the Palm Beaches.
-She was also honored as a Palm Beach Achiever and graced the debut cover of Palm Beach Woman Magazine.
-She was named a 2010 Hispanic Woman of Distinction for South Florida, given the Women in Power award from the National Council of Jewish Women and the Community Leadership award from Delta Kappa Gamma.
+Most recently, Liz received a Suncoast Regional Emmy Award for her reporting during the Parkland School Shooting.
+She was also honored as a “Palm Beach Achiever” and graced the debut cover of Palm Beach Woman Magazine.
+She was named a Hispanic Woman of Distinction for South Florida, given the “Women in Power” award from the National Council of Jewish Women and the “Community Leadership” award from Delta Kappa Gamma.

 A graduate of the University of Miami, she holds a Bachelor’s Degree in Broadcast Journalism and a Master’s Degree in Telecommunication.
 Liz and her husband Craig are the proud parents of son Casey and daughter Emma.
 Liz joined CBS12 News in 1991.